manojch239/Lllama-Chat-RAG/Readme.md

  Building a RAG pipeline using the LangChain ecosystem and a web application that allows users to:

-   - Upload documents (PDFs, text, etc.)
+   - Upload documents (currently only DOCX is supported)

    - Ask questions about their content